-The winter storm with gale force winds and blowing snow headed for NYC and the Tri-State area this weekend is a good time for a refresher course in driving safety tips for snow, sleet and ice, especially black ice.
+More bad weather is barreling towards NYC and the Tri-State area, a good time for a refresher course in driving safety tips for snow, sleet and ice, especially black ice.

 Simply, it is dangerous even for good drivers in vehicles with anti-lock brakes, traction control and all-season tires, and for the pedestrians and other vehicles you might slip and slide into.